CFS-Consulting/cfs-consulting/content/collections/pages/solve-sessions.md

 - Stalled gala planning and developing an event timeline asap.
 - Figuring out which position is the most necessary next hire: program or fundraising?

-Solve Sessions start at $110 per hour.
+Solve Sessions **start at $110 per hour**.

 ## How to Book
-- Select your time.
+1. Select your time.
-- Answer a few questions so I can be the most effective with your time.
+2. Answer a few questions so I can be the most effective with your time.
-- Confirm your booking.
+3. Confirm your booking.
-- After we talk, I’ll send you a summary, action list, and any supporting resources we discuss.
+4. After we talk, I’ll send you a summary, action list, and any supporting resources we discuss.